 Be forewarned again: This is a challenge.
 Expect to be challenged.
 If you want carefree existence and an army to breeze through, you have no business here.

 This page details the “rules” governing the challenge.
 You must read them and understand them before applying.
-There are 50 seats in this challenge, first come, first serve.
+There are 22 seats left in this challenge, first come, first serve.

 Painter or Gamer?

 When entering, you can choose between two tiers this season: You can commit to a Painter’s Challenge or a Gamer’s Challenge.
 The details for each are given below:

 You are the kind of dude who just lavishes Jes Goodwin’s old sculpts, and wants to make single paintjobs worthy of the 90s White Dwarf pages.